 - Presentations, written reports, accounts, surveys

-- Log books, production diaries
+- Log books, production diaries, reflective journals

+- Work based projects

+- Recorded discussions/debates

+- Case studies

 - Role play

 - Observations of practical activities or performance

 - Articles for journals, press releases

 - Production of visual or audio materials, artefacts, products and specimens

 - Peer and self assessment

 - Professional discussion.

 Using a variety of assessment methods enhances learning and should improve the validity of assessment.
-They improve the knowledge of the assessment criteria and what is required to gain higher grade achievement.
+They improve the knowledge of the learning outcome and what is required to gain higher grade achievement. some assessment methods are more suitable than others for meeting the evidence requirements of different Learning Outcomes and skills domains; cognitive, affective or psychomotor